GreengageDB/diskquota/doc/rfc_001_hard_limit.md

 - if a tuple is found in the catalogs, that tuple must be written by the latest committed transaction and therefore must be no later than the transaction that writes the entry to the shared memory area.
 Therefore, the tuple in the catalogs prevails and the shared memory entry is deleted.
 - otherwise, there are still two cases:
   1. **Tuple Uncommitted:** the transaction that writes the entry to the shared memory area is the latest one and has not yet been committed.
 In this case, Diskquota should use the information in the shared memory entry since it is the only source.
   2. **Tuple Deleted:** the tuple in the catalogs has been deleted by a committed transaction and the shared memory area has not been cleaned.
 We must prevent this case from happening because it is hard to distinguish it from the uncommitted case.
-Fortunately, Greenplum provides an `unlink` hook that gets called at the end of a transaction to delete files of relations.
+Fortunately, Greengage provides an `unlink` hook that gets called at the end of a transaction to delete files of relations.
 Diskquota can use the `unlink` hook to delete entries that corresponding to relations to be deleted from the shared memory area.

 The alignment process is summarized as the following two pieces of pseudo code:
 - Each time the Diskquota bgworker retrieves information of active relations, do